ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 Each node of the tree has a type and a list of children (which might be empty).
 Nodes that represent variables like $x$ and $p$ have type `VARIABLE`, in which case they have a name attribute as well.

 There are many good open-source equation parsers online.
-And it would have been faster for me to find one and use it.
-But I've felt for a while that parsing and compiler technology is out of my reach and I wanted to stop feeling that way.
-So I decided to try to build one myself.
+But I've felt for a while that parsing and compiler technology is out of reach, and in an attempt to stop feeling that way I decided to build my own.
+My parser uses a technique called Pratt Parsing.
+If you're interested in learning more about it, I highly this article <a href="http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/" target="_blank">this article</a>.
+I also found it helpful to read the source code for <a href="https://github.com/evanw/glslx" target="_blank">GLSLX</a>, a GLSL type checker.
+It uses a Pratt Parser to parse expressions in GLSL code.

-My first step in doing this was finding an open source project that (a) uses a parser and (b) isn't crazy advanced.
-I poked around in the source code of <a href="https://github.com/evanw/glslx" target="_blank">GLSLX</a>, a GLSL type checker.
-I use GLSLX all the time, so I found it approachable.
-Most of my time was spent changing small parts of its parser and seeing how it changed its input/output.

-GLSLX uses a technique called Pratt Parsing to parse GLSL code.
-The name is intimidating, but <a href="http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/" target="_blank">this article</a> really helped me understand it.
-I won't go into the details here - the article does a far better job than I would.
-But it helped me write a parser for input equations.

-An unexpected bonus of writing my own parser is that I get full control over its error messages.
-I've tried to provide error messages in Curve Grapher's UI that are helpful and at the right level of detail for the user.
-If you have suggestions for how they could be better, please let me know!

 Anyway, my parser gave me a way to turn the user's equation into an AST.
 The next step in our process is turning an AST into GLSL code.